ghostery/ghostery-browser-linux-support/flatpak/README.md

 - `ruby make.rb build` to create a local flatpak package
 - `ruby make.rb install` to install a previously created local flatpak package
 - `ruby make.rb uninstall` to uninstall the flatpak previously installed
-- `flatpak --user run com.ghostery.dawn` to launch a previously installed version (you should also be able to just click on the Ghostery icon in your distribution app menu).
+- `flatpak --user run com.ghostery.browser` to launch a previously installed version (you should also be able to just click on the Ghostery icon in your distribution app menu).
 - `ruby make.rb clean` to just remove the build directory (necessary to make a